-Process of making this painting is very simple but involves lot of patience.
+The process of making this painting is very simple but involves a lot of patience.
 In earlier form the painting was done on floor and wall by plastering cow dung on wall/ floor and then picture were made with rice paste and natural dyes were used to fill color in the painting.
 These days it is done on fabric and paper.
-So artist mainly use acrylic color or poster color.
-First step is to choose theme of the painting.
-Design is then traced on fabric/paper.
-Outline is done with black color and generally double line is drawn then it is filled with delicate fine lines or color is filled if the painting style is Bharni.
+So artists mainly use acrylic color or poster color.
+The first step is to choose the theme of the painting.
+The design is then traced on fabric/paper.
+The outline is done with black color and generally, a double line is drawn then it is filled with delicate fine lines or color is filled if the painting style is Bharni.

 |Done by artist Ajeet|